Skip to main content

 National Insurance and the state pension

 National insurance is very important for the purposes of claiming the state pension.
-On this page we look at the part National Insurance contributions play in your entitlement to this state benefit later in life.
+On this page we look at how your National Insurance record plays a part in your entitlement to this state benefit later in life.

 Content on this page: